hackworthltd/primer/README.md

   [DoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) the
   server on which it runs.

-* The current implementation of the evaluator is very slow.
+* The current implementation of the step evaluator is very slow.
   Running very large programs, or even small programs that generate many reduction steps, is not practical at this time.
-We're well aware of this limitation, and we plan to focus on evaluation performance once version 1.0 of the language specification is complete.
+Primer now also features an interpreter which is up to a few orders of magnitude faster than the step evaluator, but we lose the ability to step through programs redex-at-a-time as we can with the step evaluator.
+  We plan to do future research to attempt to combine the two approaches somehow.

 * Even the most minor frontend requests result in the entire program AST being sent over the network, rather than only what's changed.